linode/docs/docs/guides/networking/dns/dns-and-user-privacy/index.md

 ## What Is DNS over TLS (DoT)?

 DoT authenticates and encrypts DNS traffic to protect it from interception or forgery.
 It uses TLS, the same tunneling method used by HTTPS.
 DoT sets up TLS tunnels over UDP, just like unencrypted DNS traffic.
-DoT uses UDP port 853, allowing network managers to identify it distinct from other applications.
+DoT uses UDP port 853, allowing network managers to identify it distinctly from other applications.

 ## What Is DNS over HTTP (DoH)?